 Why this?
 Why now?

 After many years working for AAA projects, we wanted to do a more personal project.
-By chance Roger [Mendoza], Adrián [Cuevas] and Conrad [Roset] met one night and they start talking about video games.
+By chance Roger, Adrián, and Conrad met one night and they started talking about video games.
 The mixture of Conrad’s art and creativity and Roger and Adrián’s technical experience was the key to creating Gris.

 What did you learn while making it?